-The Chief Financial Officer for the Authority is the Service Director (Finance and Procurement).
+The Chief Financial Officer for the Authority is the Service Director - Finance and Procurement.
 This post reports to the Corporate Director for Environment and Resources who is a member of the Leadership Team.
 Although the Chief Financial Officer is not a member of the Leadership Team, a number of measures have been put in place to ensure that the impact is the same.
 These include providing details of all issues discussed at Leadership Team to the Chief Financial Officer, who has the right to attend the meeting if he considers it necessary.
 In addition, the Chief Financial Officer will attend whenever material business decisions are made.
 The Authority has set up the Business Support Centre which manages financial transactions on behalf of the Authority, including payroll, pensions and income transactions.
 As the Business Support Centre does not report to the Chief Financial Officer, controls have been established to ensure that the Chief Financial Officer can secure the promotion and delivery of good financial management in these areas.
 The Chief Financial Officer is professionally qualified and has experience from a range of organisations.
-The finance function is currently being revised to reflect the changing requirements under the new Business Management System.